nakulmitra/java-tutorial/control-flow-statements/if-else/IfElseTheory.md

 ## 2. Else Statement
 ### Definition:
-The else statement allows you to specify a block of code to be executed if the condition in the if statement is false.
+The else statement allows us to specify a block of code to be executed if the condition in the if statement is false.
 This provides an alternative path of execution when the initial condition is not met.

 ### Syntax:
 ```